emberjs/guides/source/object-model/bindings.md

 bindings are just a performance optimization and you can safely use a two-way binding (as, of course, two-way bindings are de facto one-way bindings if you only ever change one side).
-Sometimes one-way bindings are useful to achieve specific behaviour such as a default that is the same as another property but can be overriden (e.g. a shipping address that starts the same as a billing address but can later be changed)
+Sometimes one-way bindings are useful to achieve specific behaviour such as a default that is the same as another property but can be overridden (e.g. a shipping address that starts the same as a billing address but can later be changed)

 ```javascript